divya-binil/www.intellectualfrontiers.com/README.md

 sectiontype: article

 ## Add Category and Tag
- Add category and tags in each pages as shown below example .
+ Add category and tags in frontmatter on each pages as shown below example .

 category: Use Case
 tags: